Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: Data and analysis

-The Ly$\alpha$ emission lines of VLT/MUSE sources were identified and extracted using the \texttt{LSDCat} software \citep{Herenz2017a} for MUSE-Wide data and the \texttt{ORIGIN} software \citep{Mary2020} for MUSE-Deep data.
-Each source was extracted using an aperture that convolves the {\it HST} segmentation map with the MUSE point spread function (PSF; full width at half maximum FWHM $\simeq0.7$~arcsec).
-The median MUSE aperture diameter of the $z\simeq5-6$ sources is $1.5$~arcsec.
+We consider the effects of aperture loss of Ly$\alpha$ fluxes measured by MUSE.
 It has been established that Ly$\alpha$ emitting galaxies are commonly surrounded by extended Ly$\alpha$ halos \citep[e.g.,][]{Matsuda2012,Hayes2013,Momose2014,Matthee2016,Wisotzki2016,Leclercq2017,Wu2020,Guo2023,Zhang2024}.
-Therefore, Ly$\alpha$ line flux measured within the above mentioned MUSE aperture (as well as slit spectrographs including Keck/DEIMOS and the {\it JWST}/NIRSpec) could miss a portion of the flux from the Ly$\alpha$ halo.
+From the segmentation maps (used to extract 1D spectra) published by \citet{Urrutia2019} and \citet{Bacon2023}, we find that the MUSE spectra extraction apertures of our $z\simeq5-6$ Ly$\alpha$ emitters have a median diameter $=1.5$~arcsec.
+The Ly$\alpha$ line flux measured within the above mentioned MUSE aperture (as well as slit spectrographs including Keck/DEIMOS and the {\it JWST}/NIRSpec) could miss a portion of the flux from the Ly$\alpha$ halo.
 Here we estimate the ratio of Ly$\alpha$ flux recovered by MUSE measurements to the total Ly$\alpha$ flux.
 To do this, we generate a Ly$\alpha$ surface brightness profile for a typical galaxy at $z\simeq5-6$ based on the Ly$\alpha$ halo measurements in \citet{Leclercq2017} and estimate the fraction of the Ly$\alpha$ flux within the MUSE aperture. \citet{Leclercq2017} fit individual Ly$\alpha$ surface brightness profile with a two-component model (a core and a halo), each described by an exponentially decreasing distribution.
 About $65$~per~cent of the total Ly$\alpha$ flux comes from the halo.
 The median scale length of the halo is $3.8$~kpc at $z\simeq5-6$, while the average scale length of the core is $\simeq1/10$ of the halo scale length.
 Then we create the Ly$\alpha$ surface brightness profile based on the above parameters, assuming exponential decreasing distributions for both the core and the halo component.
 After convolving with MUSE PSF, we estimate that about $75$~per~cent of the total Ly$\alpha$ flux for a $z\simeq5-6$ galaxy will be recovered when extracting the line flux using the MUSE aperture.